 The Company's 2006 Stock Option and Incentive Plan (the "Stock Plan") was adopted by the Company's board in October 2006.
 In September 2007, the Stock Plan, by consent of George J. Coates, majority shareholder, was adopted by our shareholders.
 The Stock Plan provides for the grant of stock-based awards to employees, officers and directors of, and consultants or advisors to, the Company and its subsidiaries, if any.
-Under the Stock Plan, the Company may grant options that are intended to qualify as incentive stock options ("incentive stock options") within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, options not intended to qualify as incentive stock options ("non-statutory options"), restricted stock and other stock-based awards.
-Incentive stock options may be granted only to employees of the Company.
+Under the Stock Plan, the Company may grant options that are intended to qualify as incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended ("ISO's"), options not intended to qualify as incentive stock options ("non-statutory options"), restricted stock and other stock-based awards.
+ISO's may be granted only to employees of the Company.
 A total of 12,500,000 shares of common stock may be issued upon the exercise of options or other awards granted under the Stock Plan.
 The maximum number of shares with respect to which awards may be granted during any one year to any employee under the Stock Plan shall not exceed 25% of the 12,500,000 shares of common stock covered by the Stock Plan.
-At March 31, 2014, there remained 703,000 shares of common stock available for stock options or awards under the Stock Plan.
+At June 30, 2014, all of the shares of common stock authorized under the Stock Plan had been granted and no further grants may be awarded thereunder.